-Average distance between highest and lowest sequo value that can be possibly applied in parallel (potential degree of parallelization).
+Average distance between the highest and the lowest sequo value that can possibly be applied in parallel (potential degree of parallelization).
+Note that this is an average measure.
+You will not see acute changes in this variable.

 To retrieve the value of this status variable, execute the SHOW STATUS statement like so: